Low-Bitrate Video Compression through Semantic-Conditioned Diffusion: Experiment

-\textbf{Metrics.} We adopt four semantic metrics, including LPIPS \cite{lpips}, DISTS \cite{dists}, FVD \cite{fvd}, and FID \cite{fid}, that align better with human perception.
-We also adopt two traditional metrics, PSNR and SSIM, to measure the pixel fidelity.
-We evaluate the overall compression performance using BD-rate \cite{bdrate}, with H.266 \cite{vvc} serving as the reference anchor.It measures the bitrate savings required to achieve the same quality level as the anchor.
+\textbf{Metrics.} We adopt four semantic quality metrics, including LPIPS \cite{lpips}, DISTS \cite{dists}, FVD \cite{fvd}, and FID \cite{fid}, that align better with human perception.
+We also use two traditional metrics, PSNR and SSIM, to measure the pixel fidelity.
+In addition, we measure the temporal consistency using FloLPIPS \cite{flolpips} and FVMD \cite{fvmd}.
+We evaluate the overall compression performance using BD-rate \cite{bdrate}.
+It measures the bitrate savings required to achieve the same quality level as the anchor method, which is set to be H.266.